EMPLOYMENT LAW NEWS

 D.C.
 Wage Theft Enforcement and Violations

-D.C. isn’t kidding around with the passage of WTPAA in September 2014.
+Washington, D.C., passed the WTPAA in September 2014.
 Just a sample of the changes in the amendment include:

 D.C.
 Wage Theft Prevention Notice Requirements

-D.C. employers must: provide required WTPAA information to new employees; provide all current employees with the required information by May 27, 2015; and retain copies of the written notice furnished to employees that are signed and dated by the employer and by the employee acknowledging receipt of the notice.
+D.C. employers must: provide required WTPAA information to new employees; provide all current employees with the required information and retain copies of the written notice furnished to employees that are signed and dated by the employer and by the employee acknowledging receipt of the notice.

 The notice to employees must include the following information: